 Your tires are your car’s connection to the road.
 Although this seems like an overly simplistic explanation, the fact is that your car’s tires can have a tremendous impact on how efficiently your car runs and how safe you are while driving it.
 Neglecting your car’s tires can increase your risk of being injured in a car accident.

 If you are involved in a car accident, you may be entitled to seek monetary compensation for your injuries through a personal injury claim.
 This compensation can be used to cover all of your expenses related to the injury, such as your medical bills, your lost wages due to time out of work, your temporary or permanent need for mobility aids following the accident, and treatment for any emotional trauma you experienced as a result of the accident.
-Talk to an experienced personal injury attorney about filing this type of claim after you have received medical attention for your injury.
+Talk to an experienced personal injury lawyer in Long Island about filing this type of claim after you have received medical attention for your injury.

 By being proactive with tire maintenance, you can minimize your chance of being involved in a car accident.
 Although you cannot completely eliminate this risk, you can greatly reduce your potential injuries in the event you are involved in a collision.
 Put your health and safety first by making regular tire maintenance, such as tire rotations and replacements, part of your car care routine.